3D Printing

 Filament (Plastic-based) Types:

-PLA - The most commonly printed material.
-Cheap and easy to print with.
-Tends to be the most brittle option compared to others.
-Lowest temperature resistance.
+• PLA - The most commonly 3D printed filament material.
+Sturdy but considered to be the most brittle option compared to others.
+Also has the lowest temperature resistance.

 Resin (Liquid-based) Types: